PopGenClustering/AlignmentCost/README.md

 Alignment Cost
 ------
-#### The content of this GitHub repository is identical to the supplementary zip file provided along with the article **"A Dirichlet model of alignment cost in mixed-membership unsupervised clustering"**.
+#### The content of this GitHub repository is identical to the supplementary zip file provided along with the article **"A Dirichlet model of alignment cost in mixed-membership unsupervised clustering."**
-It contains all datasets used as examples and the code (in a Python package ```AlignmentCost```) to perform the empirical data analysis described in the article.
+It contains all datasets used as examples and the code (in a Python package **AlignmentCost**) to perform the empirical data analysis described in the article.

-[*Last edited by Xiran Liu, 7/22/2022*]
+[*Last edited by Xiran Liu, 8/27/2022*]

 ------